How Boron Enhances the Value of Advanced Materials?

 What is the solution?
 A simple but effective one.
 It is added to make steel more resistant to corrosion and increase its ductility by making it less brittle.
 Studies show adding boron as little as 0.003% significantly improves the strength of steel.
 It works against stress rupture in both high-strength and in low-strength conditions.

 Boron is as effective as titanium at replacing aluminum in some military aircraft parts.
 Now there are even talks about using it instead of metal alloys altogether.
-Hence, it can replace many advanced materials too.
+Hence, it can replace many advanced materials, too.

 Do you want to reduce your car’s weight with better fuel efficiency?
 And also protect it from crash impacts by an ultra-durable material?
-Sounds too good to be true but this can happen soon, thanks to Boron.
+Sounds too good to be true, but this can happen soon, thanks to Boron.

 One application where Boron plays a key role in military aviation.
 Aircraft need structural materials that are both lightweight and strong enough.
 They need to cope with high pressures and temperatures inside their hull without breaking.
 This often means they must use expensive metals like titanium.
 Recent research shows that using boron instead provides an equally effective alternative.
-It also significantly reduces the costs by up to 30%.
-This means that not only the aircraft is more fuel-efficient.
+It also significantly reduces costs by up to 30%.
+This means that not only is the aircraft more fuel-efficient.
 But also they can become lighter and stronger.

 Another important application of Boron in advanced materials is that it can withstand high temperatures.
 It can protect other components from melting down inside power plants or furnaces.
 To do so, these metals need to cope with the heat.
 This often means using expensive alloys of nickel and cobalt like NiCoAlFe (NICO).

-Boron in nuclear reactors
+Boron in Nuclear Reactors

 It also plays a role in nuclear power.
 Because its low-strength properties make it especially suitable for reactor components that experience high temperatures and pressures.
 It also helps to slow down neutrons in the nuclear reactor, enabling them to split atoms and release energy.